On $\beta$-function of $\mathcal{N}=2$ supersymmetric integrable sigma models II: The beta -function of the N=2 supersymmetric sigma model

 \subsection{Arbitrary \texorpdfstring{$D$}{D} target space}

 We now turn to the case of a target space of arbitrary dimension.
 The situation becomes different as in the scheme redefinition \eqref{Kaehler_potential_redefinition} the number of covariant structures is not reduced by the fact that the target space is two-dimensional.
-Nevertheless, by an appropriate choice of regularization scheme, the non-trivial contributions of the fourth and fifth loop orders to the $\beta$-function can likewise be made trivial.
+Nevertheless, by an appropriate choice of regularization scheme, the non-trivial contributions of the fourth and fifth loop orders to the $\beta$-function can likewise be made trivial at least for the certain types of sigma models analyzed in the present article, i.e. complete $T$-dual $\eta$-deformed $\mathbb{CP}^{n-1}$ models and $\lambda$-deformed $\mathbb{CP}^1$ together with its $\eta$-deformed version and its $T$-dual, whereas for other $\mathcal{N}=2$ supersymmetric sigma models it remains the subject of further investigation.
 The number of covariant structures in the change of scheme \eqref{Kaehler_potential_redefinition} is still reduced by the fact that we are dealing with the K\"ahler manifold and thus Riemann, Ricci tensors and covariant derivatives are subject to certain relations (see appendix \ref{app_Kaehler_identities} for details)

 where the last two terms are added for convenience and $\Delta \tilde{K}$ from \eqref{DeltatildeK} can be concisely written as